Leftist errors

-Leftist errors (leva/lijeva skretanja) was a term used by the Communist Party of Yugoslavia (CPY) to describe radical policies and strategies – described as the Red Terror (Crveni Teror) by others – pursued by self-described left-wing elements among the party and partisan units during World War II, mostly in Montenegro, Herzegovina, and Serbia, as well as to a lesser extent in Croatia and Slovenia.
+Leftist errors (leva/lijeva skretanja) were a term used by the Communist Party of Yugoslavia (CPY) to describe radical policies and strategies – described as the Red Terror (Crveni Teror) by others – pursued by self-described left-wing elements among the party and partisan units during World War II, mostly in Montenegro, Herzegovina, and Serbia, as well as to a lesser extent in Croatia and Slovenia.

 From 1941–1942, these areas saw mass executions, burning of villages and confiscation of property, motivated both by partisan fears of a "fifth column" and class conflict.
 As a result of these actions by the communists, many villagers from Montenegro and eastern Herzegovina joined Chetnik forces en masse.
 The Communist Party of Yugoslavia condemned actions undertaken during the period and punished several local commanders.

 Name

 This policy was also referred to as leftist deviation or left-wing deviation, left errors or sectarian deviations.
 In Titoist dogma after World War II, this policy was referred to as the "Mistakes of the left" or "left deviations" while the others referred to it as "Red Terror".
 This policy is sometimes referred to as the "Second Stage".
 Karl Marx believed that revolution has two stages: bourgeois-democratic and proletarian.
 He believed that in the second stage the proletarian revolution has to turn against its allies from the first stage.